-- The existence of potential for pathways for significant effects, such as hydrological links Plan proposals and the site to be screened: - The distance of the relevant site from the Plan boundary; and - The existence of a link between identified threats or vulnerabilities at a site to potential impacts that may arise from
+- The existence of potential for pathways for significant effects, such as hydrological links Plan proposals and the site to be screened; - The distance of the relevant site from the Plan boundary; and - The existence of a link between identified threats or vulnerabilities at a site to potential impacts that may arise from the Plan.

+12 This SAC has groundwater sensitive Qualifying Interests and is within the same groundwater bodies as the Plan area, but beyond 15 km buffer zone.

-8 This SAC has groundwater sensitive Qualifying Interests and is within the same groundwater bodies as the Plan area, but beyond 15 km buffer zone.
+13 This SAC has groundwater sensitive Qualifying Interests and is within the same groundwater bodies as the Plan area, but beyond 15 km buffer zone.

-9 This SAC has groundwater sensitive Qualifying Interests and is within the same groundwater bodies as the Plan area, but beyond 15 km buffer zone.
-10 This SAC has groundwater sensitive Qualifying Interests and is within the same groundwater bodies as the Plan area, but beyond 15 km buffer zone
+14 This SAC has groundwater sensitive Qualifying Interests and is within the same groundwater bodies as the Plan area, but beyond 15 km buffer zone.
+15 The AA methodology of determining groundwater sensitive Qualifying Interests and thus, groundwater sensitive Special Areas of Conservation, was refined following